 I joined the product team at its inception in February 2019 and contributed design research expertise on over a dozen landmark features for the next three years.

-Generative research interviews with the small population of early adopters.
+I conducted over 60 generative and targeted research interviews with the small population of early adopters.
 Structured interviews were conducted over video call and focused on use cases, feature requirements, and experiential feedback.
 Developers and offering managers were invited to listen in and contribute.

 "Just get IBM Power Systems Virtual Server.
 It's worth it!
 The main point of us using IBM power systems is to extend and expand our IBM product workloads.
 It has been instrumental in solving some major business problems at my company."